gyulamad/autobuild/README.md

 };
 ```

-You can then specify the dependency in your source code using the `// DEPENDENCY: foo` comment.
+You can then specify dependencies in your source code using the `// DEPENDENCY: foo` comment for each.

 ### Specifying Dependencies in Source Code